 Smalltimore isn’t just a bunch of white people, and it isn’t just a happenstance thing.

-I know this because it was written down – in a report commissioned by the Goldseker Foundation in 1986 called Baltimore 2000: A Choice of Futures.
+I know this because it is written down – in a report commissioned by the Goldseker Foundation in 1986 called Baltimore 2000: A Choice of Futures.

-That was a time of critical transition — from a white mayor to a black mayor.
-The first black mayor, coming at the end of William Donald Schaefer’s long, long run, which started in 1971.
+That was a time of critical transition from a white mayor to a Black mayor.
+The first black mayor, coming at the end of William Donald Schaefer’s long, long run, which started back in 1971.

-Black Baltimore had been waiting for its turn far longer than most majority-black cities, that usually had a black mayor within two to four years of the turn.
-But as usual, Baltimore was different.
-Black folks here became the majority in 1974 but had to wait out Schaefer for 13 more years.
-(And in fact, from ‘74 until a man named Kurt Schmoke was elected State’s Attorney in 1982, no black person held city-wide office at all.)
+Black Baltimore had been waiting for its turn far longer than most majority-Black cities.
+Other cities elected a Black mayor soon after becoming majority-Black.
+But as usual, Baltimore had to be different.
+Black folks here became the majority in 1974 but had to wait out Schaefer for thirteen more years.
+(And in fact, between ‘74 and 1982, when a man named Kurt Schmoke was elected State’s Attorney, no Black elected offcial held city-wide office at all.)

 It’s right there in black-and-white: “A black mayor must be embraced by the business community.
 That means the main lines of an agenda have to be worked out beforehand.”

-For these interests, it was important that black power didn’t just mean more government spending.
-They wanted to avoid a situation where “a private economic development agenda is pursued by the business community while the black community committed itself to a competing program of greatly enlarged public services.”
+For these interests, it was important that Black power didn’t just mean more government spending.
+They didn’t want a situation where “a private economic development agenda is pursued by the business community while the black community committed itself to a competing program of greatly enlarged public services.”
 There needed to be a consensus, and an agreement.

-The report did admit that all was not well.
-“There is rot beneath the glitter” of downtown development, and much had gone wrong under Schaefer.
+The report did admit that all was not well with the Baltimore that Schaefer was leaving behind.
+“There is rot beneath the glitter” of downtown development, said the report, and much had gone wrong during his reign:

 “Baltimore has lost a fifth of its population, more than half its white population, and a hard to enumerate but very large proportion of its middle class, white and black.
 It has lost more than ten percent of its jobs since 1970, and those that remain are increasingly held by commuters.
 By 1985, the city’s median household income was just over half that of the surrounding counties, and the needs of its poor for services were far more than the city’s eroded tax base could support.”

-It took time, but consensus was achieved.
-After Kurt Schmoke was elected mayor in 1987 a shared civic agenda more or less took hold, as well as the power ecosystem that many reading this will recognize.
+It took time, but the desired consensus was achieved.
+After Kurt Schmoke was elected mayor in 1987, a shared civic agenda more or less took hold, and eventually the ecosystem of power that many reading this will recognize took shape.

 This is a map of Smalltimore.
-Since the late 1980s these institutions have shared the goals outlined in Baltimore 2000 – improve the schools, fight concentrated poverty, and accommodate black political power, while preventing population decline, increasing private sector civic engagement, and growing the city’s tax base.
+Since the late 1980s these institutions have shared and worked towards the goals outlined in Baltimore 2000 – improve the schools, fight concentrated poverty, and accommodate black political power, while preventing population decline, increasing private sector civic engagement, and growing the city’s tax base.